 Sexual Assault Awareness Month

 April is Sexual Assault Awareness and Prevention Month (SAAM).
-Each year during SAAM, The Center collaborates with our community partners on a number of events to honor survivors, raise awareness, and educate the community about how to prevent sexual assault.
+Each year during SAAM, The Center works to raise awareness about sexual assault and educate the community about how to prevent sexual assault.

 - Almost 1 in 5 men in Kentucky and more than 1 in 4 men in Indiana have experienced sexual violence at some point in their life.

-You can join us this month in raising awareness and working towards a world without violence by downloading our digital kit and participating in different activities with us throughout April.
+Join us this month in raising awareness and working toward a world free from violence by sharing our resources for prevention and survivors.